apache/openwhisk-runtime-go/docs/BUILD.md

 This will build the images:

 *   `actionloop-golang-v1.11`: an image supporting  Go sources
-* `actionloop`: the base image, supporting generic executables ans shell script
+*   `actionloop`: the base image, supporting generic executables and shell script

 The `actionloop` image can be used for supporting other compiled programming languages as long as they implement a `compile` script and the *action loop* protocol described below.